extremecoder2020/rnvdev/README.md

 I'm from **Brazil** (Rio de Janeiro).<br>

-- I love to learn, the process to learn makes me happy, i don't know maybe Sérotonine?<br>
+- I love to learn, the learning process, makes me happy.
+I don't know maybe Sérotonine?<br>
 - I'm focus in Java and JavaScript stack.<br>
 - I recognize myself as etenity learner and don't use much labels about that.
 - I always seek my best, each day it's a day to improve myself as human and professional.